 Etymologies are explanations of where a word came from or the history of a word.

-Handbooks are concise reference books (or digital resource) covering particular subjects.
-Manuals are small books (or digital resource) that provides useful information about something (i.e. computers, treadmill etc).
+Handbooks are concise reference books (or digital resources) covering particular subjects.
+Manuals are small books (or digital resources) that provide useful information about something (i.e. computers, treadmills etc).

 Holidays are special days of celebration or days when most people do not have to work.
 Dates are the times at which events occur.
 Clocks are machines or electronic devices that measures and records time.